Don’t have time to read the whole guide right now?

 Step 4: Optimise for SEO.
 The whole content strategy needs to be carefully thought for the web, clearly showing Google and other search engines which content is the cornerstone of your hub

-GETTING YOUR CONTENT EVERYWHERE YOUR PROSPECTS ARE
+GETTING YOUR CONTENT IN FRONT OF YOUR PROSPECTS

 Using Gini’s content mapping method, covered in PR Pros Must Embrace the PESO model, let’s take the example of a fictional company looking to convince mobile app developers to advertise on TV.